Back to Guide

 Key configuration decisions

-For the complete vcr-config.yaml schema, repository structure, and all configurable options, see the Configuration Reference.
+For the complete .visdom.yaml schema and all configurable options, see the Configuration Reference.

 Metrics to set up

-Track these five metrics from day one of the pilot.
-They provide the minimum signal needed to evaluate whether VCR is working and where to tune.
+Track these metrics from day one of the pilot.
+They provide the minimum signal needed to evaluate whether the tool is working and where to tune.

 Metric Why it matters for a pilot Target